monkey3d/S.H.U./README.md

 # SHU Project (Smart Home Ultimate)
-Home automation with personal assistant developed with Symfony 6.x
+Smart Home software developed with Symfony 6.x, bootstrap 5.x and javascript.

 The Project
 SHU is a complete home automation project.